Want it tomorrow? - Order by 1pm today!

 Cue the undertones.

-If you’re going to get this colour thing right, you’ve got to bear in mind the undertones.
+If you’re going to get this colour thing right, you’ve got to, got to, bear in mind the undertones.
 Think of them as the base notes in the wine, that, once you’ve got them all figured out will help you appreciate the taste ten times more and give you a banging palate (or palette in this case).

 Undertones are what will change up the temperature of a colour.
-At Lick, we use five in our greys, and you can expect them to do a little something like this to your room:
+At Lick, we pretty much use just two for our blacks – blue and red – and they have two very different things going on.
+As a general rule of thumb, you can expect them to do a little something like this to your room:

 Drop a tint.
 Throw some shade.

-Next up in this quick-fire colour theory class are tints and shades.
+Next up in this quick-fire colour theory class are (surprise) tints and shades.

 Once you’ve got your head around the undertones, remember that there’s also the intensity of colour to wrestle with.
 In other words, do you want the lighter shade of pale or to head over to the dark side?

 Okay, so my room is north-facing and gets buckets of natural light.
-So that obviously means I need a god-knows-what sort of grey.
+So that obviously means I need a god-knows-what sort of white.

 People throw around room direction statements rarely with a clear conclusion as to what compass point suits what sort of colour.

 West-facing rooms: just like rooms that look to the east, westerly rooms are the most changeable.
-On the whole, they look all the better with a warmer grey for company.
-So, swerve the blue and the green-greys and follow similar advice to north-facing rooms – brown greys or grey beiges, also known as just greige.
+They tend, to look all the better with a warmer black for company.
+So, swerve the coolish character of Black 01 and follow similar advice to north-facing rooms – aka a warmer black like our very own Black 02.